aturner-epcc/a2v12-post/training/index.md

 The list below shows the currently scheduled ARCHER2 courses.
 Please follow the links in the list to find out more about the courses and to register.

-If you would like us to provide a course on a particular topic and/or in a particular location then please contact us via the [ARCHER helpdesk]({{ site.url }}{{ site.baseurl }}/support/helpdesk.html).
+If you would like us to provide a course on a particular topic and/or in a particular location then please contact us via the [ ARCHER2 Helpdesk]({{ site.url }}{{ site.baseurl }}/support-access/helpdesk).

 ### Upcoming Courses